 So what do I do now when I wake up with a tummy rumbling for its usual bowl of oats?
 I drink coffee.
 Lots of it and sometimes with coconut oil and a little cinnamon stick.
 Sound weird to you?
 Try full fat cream—it’s allowed, but sugar is not.
 And you wouldn’t believe how easy it is to retrain yourself to not crave food in the morning.

 Are you ready to give fat burning a try?
 Just skip breakfast.
 Drink coffee without the sugar and flavored creamers.
-If you’re still hungry a couple hours after waking, have a fatty breakfast of bacon and eggs—eggs with yolks.
-Stick to low carb meals and you’ll be well on your way to a body that burns fat instead of gaining it.
+If you’re still hungry a couple hours after waking, have a fatty (fat is good!) breakfast of bacon and eggs—eggs with yolks.
+Stick to meals made up of protein, good fats, and lots of veggies; and you’ll be well on your way to a body that burns fat instead of gaining it.

 Skip Breakfast?
 Erik shares why he hasn’t had breakfast since August and it might just be the perfect way to balance your cortisol and insulin.